Please register for camps here:

 - If campers are picked up later than 4:15 on any given day, a $5 late fee will be assessed and charged at the end of the week

 - All campers will receive a free camp t-shirt on the first day of their first week of camp

 - All campers are responsible for bringing their own lunch, snack and water bottle

-- Each camper will need to have the medical form and the enrollment form completed and turned in on the first day of camp.
+- Each camper will need to have all the proper forms completed and turned in by the first day of camp.